lodev09/adaptify-zed/README.md

 ## Contributing

 Contributions are welcome!

-Please feel free to submit a Pull Request.
+For development and contribution instructions, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License